- ESG Initiatives

 Activities to enhance manufacturing

-established in 2011 to improve the quality of our products and services.
+improving the quality of our products and services.

 In 2011, we began basic development activities under the "Manufacturing 3-1 (M3-1) Activities", started by the manufacturing departments.
 To ensure stable production, we have implemented a system that is the foundation for safety, organized & in order, and standardization.
 In addition, we have integrated "quality activities" for the engineering division and we are evolving them into activities that promote manufacturing and technology together.
 Since 2016, as basic enhancement activities, we have expanded our activities to develop management standards and systems that control the five major missions of our production sites: Safety, Quality, Production, Cost, and Human Resources.